RICE Score Calculator

 How do you rank a product backlog with RICE?

-Score every feature, sort by RICE descending, apply capacity constraint, validate OKR alignment, review with stakeholders.
+Score every feature, sort by RICE descending, plot on the effort/impact quadrant, apply a capacity constraint (greedy knapsack from #1 down until person-months run out), validate OKR alignment, review with stakeholders.
 Re-score quarterly.

 Is there a RICE score template for Notion?